grafana/loki/docs/sources/operations/storage/retention.md

 Though [Table Manager]({{< relref "./table-manager" >}}) can perform retention on [boltdb-shipper]({{< relref "./boltdb-shipper" >}}) and other [legacy index types]({{< relref "../../storage#index-storage" >}}), it is now deprecated.

-By default `compactor.retention-enabled` flag is not set, so the logs sent to Loki live forever.
+By default the `compactor.retention-enabled` flag is not set, so the logs sent to Loki live forever.

 {{% admonition type="note" %}}
 If you have a lifecycle policy configured on the object store, please ensure that it is longer than the retention period.
 {{% /admonition %}}

-Granular retention policies to apply retention at per tenant or per stream level are also supported by the compactor.
+Granular retention policies to apply retention at per tenant or per stream level are also supported by the Compactor.

 ## Compactor

-The compactor is resposible for compaction of index files and applying log retention.
+The Compactor is resposible for compaction of index files and applying log retention.

 {{% admonition type="note" %}}
 Run the Compactor as a singleton (a single instance).
 {{% /admonition %}}

-The compactor loops to apply compaction and retention at every `compactor.compaction-interval`, or as soon as possible if running behind.
+The Compactor loops to apply compaction and retention at every `compactor.compaction-interval`, or as soon as possible if running behind.
 Both compaction and retention are idempotent.
-If the compactor restarts, it will continue from where it left off.
+If the Compactor restarts, it will continue from where it left off.

-The compactor's algorithm to apply retention is as follows:
+The Compactor's algorithm to apply retention is as follows:
 - For each day or table (one table per day with 24h index period):
   - Compact multiple index files in the table into per-tenant index files.
 Result of compaction is a single index file per tenant per day.
   - Traverse the per-tenant index.
 Use the tenant configuration to identify the chunks that need to be removed.